Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Experiments

-Secondly, we compare the convergence of the algorithm under the price-only model and the model considering adjustment-cost.
+Secondly, we compare the convergence of the price-only model and the model considering adjustment-cost on the real-world dataset.
 Figure \ref{fig::price-gap} shows the convergence results in both cases.
-The results show that under the Price-only condition, the gap between the algorithm and the optimal value is less than 5\%.
+The results show that under the price-only condition, the gap between the algorithm and the optimal value is less than 5\%.
 We can observe that each algorithm has a slight deviation from the optimal solution before the iteration stops.
 This deviation reflects the approximation error of the weight approximation method.
 This is also why we use the Armijo rule to select the step size: the Armijo rule can ensure that the estimated function value decreases monotonically, that is, the true function value will not deviate much from the local minimum.

-In order to verify the performance of the model under small sample conditions, we study the performance of the AGD algorithm under different sample sizes.
+In order to verify the performance of the model under small sample conditions, we study the performance of the AGD algorithm under different sample sizes on the simulated dataset.
 We use kNN weight method with $k=20$ and generate $5$ stochastic features for each sample size.
 The average, maximum and minimum optimality gaps are shown in Figure \ref{fig::sample-size}.
 As expected, AGD algorithm can converges to stationary point of the true objective with small sample size.
 When the sample size is large, the optimality gap becomes more stable and decreases correspondingly, since a larger sample size provide more information of the true distribution.

 Finally, we apply the AGD algorithm to the pricing problem in the electricity industry under real conditions.
 We divided the dataset into two parts, the training set (n = 1895, 90\%) and the test set (n = 211, 10\%).
 We generate an approximate model based on the training set data and sample the historical features from the test set to before using them to solve the pricing problem.
 We assume that the pricing data in the test set is reasonable, so we can compare the decisions made by algorithm with the actual prices to judge the rationality of the algorithm results.
 The results in Figure \ref{fig::true-price-dist} show that the difference between the most pricing decision given by the AGD algorithm and the actual pricing is within 5\%.